Workers’ Compensation In Ohio: Types Of Employers

 It can be difficult to know the legal steps to take if you are filing a workers’ compensation claim.
 The most important thing to do is to contact an Ohio workers’ compensation lawyer to help you through the process.
 Without a lawyer’s knowledge and experience, you may not receive the compensation that you deserve.

-To speak to an Ohio workers’ compensation lawyer, call 800.637.8170.
+To speak to an Ohio lawyer, call today.
 The lawyers at the Charles E. Boyk Law Offices can review your case with you over the phone and get your workers’ compensation claim started.